tayden1990/GlobGram-alpha-v2.0.0/README.md

 5) Install and go offline
 - Add to Home Screen (mobile) or “Install” (desktop) for a PWA experience.
 Basic functionality and cached UI work offline; messages send when back online.

+6) Invite friends
+- Click “Invite a friend” in the header
+- Share the text + link via your system share sheet (when available), or copy the invite text
+- Show the QR code to scan, or download it as a PNG

+## Internationalization (i18n)

+Runtime i18n is provided by `src/i18n/index.tsx` with dynamic JSON loading per locale.

+- Auto‑detects the browser language on first run and persists the user choice in `localStorage`
+- Language can be changed from Settings or during onboarding (step 0)
+- RTL locales (fa, ar) automatically switch text direction and add a `.rtl` class on the `<html>` element
+- In development, missing keys log a warning to the console: `[i18n] Missing key for locale ...`

+Add a new language
+1. Duplicate `src/i18n/locales/en.json` to `src/i18n/locales/<code>.json` and translate
+2. In `src/i18n/index.tsx`, add the locale to:
+	- `loaders` (dynamic import)
+	- `localeNames` (display name)
+	- `localeFlags` (optional emoji flag shown next to the name)
+	- Add to RTL set if needed: `new Set(['fa', 'ar', ...])`
+3. Build and run; the language should appear in onboarding and settings

 ## Deployment (GitHub Pages)